Illinois Unclaimed Property Finder Application

 Is a surety bond or fidelity bond required?

 Yes.
-Every applicant must submit a $100,000 fidelity bond issued by an insurance or bonding company authorized to do business in Illinois.
+Applicants must provide a fidelity bond issued by an insurance or bonding company authorized to do business in Illinois.
+The bond may be up to $100,000, with the amount determined by the Treasurer.

-Are attorneys or CPA firms required to obtain finder licenses?
+Are attorneys required to obtain a finder’s license?

-Attorneys: No license is needed if the attorney has an attorney-client relationship with the claimant and is recovering specifically identified property.
+Not always.
+An attorney does not need a finder’s license if the attorney has an attorney-client relationship with the claimant and is helping recover specifically identified property for that client.

 Is there a limit on finder fees?

 Yes.
-Finder agreements cannot provide compensation above 10% of the amount collected.
+A finder’s agreement cannot allow compensation greater than 10% of the amount collected.

 Claim Submission

-No. The database is exempt from disclosure per Article 14 of the Revised Uniform Unclaimed Property Act.
-Any requests for the database or property information will be denied.
+No. The Treasurer does not provide bulk data files, database exports, or API access to unclaimed property records.
+The unclaimed property database is exempt from disclosure under Article 14 of the Revised Uniform Unclaimed Property Act.

 How long does it take for a claim to be decided?

-Once a claim is complete, the Treasurer must issue a decision within 90 days, unless extended for reasonable cause.
+Once a claim is complete, the Treasurer must issue a decision within 90 days, unless more time is needed for reasonable cause.

 Can the finder be paid directly by the Treasurer?

-Yes, but only if the finder contract explicitly states that the Treasurer may pay the finder directly.
+Yes, but only if the finder contract clearly states that the Treasurer may pay the finder directly.

 Can a license be denied, suspended, or revoked?